alpecevit/llama3_rag/README.md

 # Llama 3 LangChain RAG

 ## Overview
-LangChain Chatbot is a conversational AI system designed for question-answering tasks.
+RAG system is designed for question-answering tasks.
 It leverages various NLP techniques and libraries to understand user questions, retrieve relevant information from a database of embeddings, and provide detailed answers.

 ## Components
 ### 1. Embeddings